top of page

 Microschool at a glance:

-2 - 3 days of immersive learning experiences on-site at Prairiewood Forest School each week.
+• Choose 2 or 3 day/week options for immersive learning experiences on-site at Prairiewood Forest School.

-2 -3 days of student-driven, caregiver-assisted, advisor-supported instruction from home each week.
+• Remaining 2 or 3 days each week for student-driven, caregiver-assisted, advisor-supported instruction from home each week (online curriculum provided).

 New and returning families can apply for the next enrollment lottery HERE.